Catalina-Hasnas/Coffe-Shop-App-Backend/README.md

 Open the AmdarisBackend.sln file and "Compile and Run".

+### Connect to database

+Porvide a connection string in ECommerceDbContext.cs to your SQL Server and run the migrations in order to create a database.

 Runs the server in the development mode.\
 Open ['https://localhost:44320/api']('https://localhost:44320/api') to view it in the browser and make requests.
 For example: ['https://localhost:44320/api/products/](https://localhost:44320/api/products/)